 But the rebound effects after drinking can amplify feelings of anxiety and depression.

-The restrictions brought about by COVID-19 brought major disruption to our lives – and forced us to spend more time at home – so it was easy to slip into a habit of drinking more than we planned.
-As we now adapt to a COVID-normal way of living, it’s possible that habit remains.
+The restrictions brought about by COVID-19 caused – and for some are still causing – major disruption to our lives.
+With more time spent at home it can be easy to slip into a habit of drinking more than we planned.

 If you’re drinking more than you’re comfortable with and would like to cut back, it’s important to know that help is available.